ashafaei/OD-test/README.md

 The problem of interest is out-of-distribution (OOD) sample detection.
 In our paper, we present an evaluation framework called OD-test for methods that address OOD sample detection.
 In this repository, we implement the OD-test for image recognition problems with deep neural networks.
 You can replicate all the results of our paper here.

 The OOD detection problem arises in settings where the input of the neural network in a deployed system is not guaranteed to follow a fixed distribution.
 OOD inputs can lead to unpredictable behaviour in neural network pipelines.
 For instance, the neural network might be trained to recognize the MNIST digits, but then when deployed, it might encounter a natural image which it has never seen.
 Counter-intuitively, the trained neural networks often fail silently and make over-confident predictions on previously unseen input.
-We cannot filter out these problematic instances by thresholding the output probability of the most likely class.
+We need to develop methods that detect OOD samples to prevent unpredictable behaviour.
+Unfortunately, we cannot filter out these problematic instances by thresholding the output probability of the most likely class.
 In the above image, we show the output of several popular CNNs trained on ImageNet but tested on random images that do not belong to ImageNet.

 The code in this repository allows
 1. Painless replication of all the results in the paper.